awwright/http-progress/draft-wright-http-resume-request.md

 This may be used in a 1xx status to indicate where the client may continue uploading a body to, in the event the upload is interrupted.

+The actual contents of the request does not need to be made available, the server MAY choose to only support a HEAD request, if it can respond with the correct `Content-Length` of the upload.
+GET requests in this case would return `405 (Method Not Allowed)` with an `Allow: HEAD, PATCH` header.

 ### Response-Message-Location